MohamedBsh/MohamedBsh/README.md

 # Hello and Welcome!

-I'm <b>Mohamed-Amine Bousahih</b>,a graduated student in Mathematics and Computer Science applied to Data Science at Paris University https://m2mids.github.io/m2mids/courses/ 🎓
+I'm <b>Mohamed-Amine Bousahih @Bsh</b>,a graduated student in Mathematics and Computer Science applied to Data Science at Paris University https://m2mids.github.io/m2mids/courses/ 🎓

 I’m passionate about Machine Learning and Deep Learning (more particularly by NLP).
 I never stop learning 📚.
 Attention is all I need.